Everyone seems to be going nuts for Cartagena at the moment. I had heard a lot about it before I’d even arrived. But a lot of this proved to be wrong.

 Myth 2: You won’t survive if you don’t speak any Spanish.

 Reality?
 Cartagena is becoming a real hot spot for tourists.
 With Miami so close, there’s heaps of Americans milling around.
-I often wanted to speak more Spanish, but couldn’t as there were too many English-speaking people there!
+This means a lot of people do speak English.
+I often wanted to speak more Spanish, but couldn’t as everyone around me was English-speaking!

 Myth 3: The beaches are pretty.